"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 Another used him any time she wanted to feel happy or learn something, like a little fountain of happiness-wisdom she could bask in on a whim.
 Adios.

-Now he really is the world’s first rockstar urban shaman, and it just keeps getting better.
+Now he really is the world’s empire coach, and it just keeps getting better.

 …now he shines only for those who can handle it.Real kindness is shining so bright that you burn people who can’t handle it.
-Don’t worry, it’s good, they’ll leave room for people who can.
+They’ll leave room for people who can.

 So that’s my story, I hope you enjoyed it.
 I’d love to hear your thoughts and feelings, what did you get from it?
 Have you ever given "too freely" to people who don’t cherish what they’re getting?